omidalam/oa_cheatsheet/higlass_cheatsheet.md

            --name higlass-container \
          gehlenborglab/higlass

+## Adding bedfiles.
+1. You need to convert them using clodius.
+I would login to the higlass docker container and use the installed clodius on that.
+Had no success installing it from pip.

+> clodius aggregate bedfile -assembly hg19 sample.bed

+2. copy the clodius output file (.beddb) to higlass tmp folder (it would be ~/hg-tmp/, if you followed the steps above)
+3. add to higlass.

+> docker exec higlass-container python higlass-server/manage.py ingest_tileset \
+       --filetype beddb --datatype bedlike \
+       --coordSystem hg19 --filename /tmp/sample.bed.beddb --project-name alaki

 ## Adding mcool files

 ".cool" is a filesystem to store HiC data developed as part of cooler package. ".mcool" files can store HiC datasets in different zoom levels.
 Here is how to add them to HiGlass.